 4. Sale e Pepe

-The only restaurant on my short list to not have a home in the 11th arrondissement, Sale e Pepe is a humble Italian bistrot well worth a trek up to the 18th arrondissement.
+One of only two restaurants on my shortlist outside the 11th arrondissement, Sale e Pepe is a humble Italian bistrot well worth a trek up to a somewhat remote corner of the 18th.
 Situated beyond the limits of Montmartre in an area little-explored by tourists, this restaurant has been around for a number of years, and on the radar of local foodies for just as long.

 Serving some of the city’s most delicious pizzas (in the range of around 7-8 different varieties per day), homemade pasta such as orechiette (little ear-shaped noodles with a pleasing bite) smothered in red pepper cream and fresh ravioli with cope mushrooms and truffle-laced pasta, this is yet another find I’m almost reluctant to share here.
 Yet good restaurants close all too often in the capital, especially in neighbourhoods where visitors rarely venture to– so I’ll loosen up on the selfishness here.